PawsandPixelsuk/Leeds-Dog-Den/replit.md

-# Dani's Dogs - Pet Grooming Website
+# Pet Business Website Template

 ## Overview

-Dani's Dogs is a static website for a premium pet grooming service business.
-The project is built using vanilla HTML and CSS, creating a professional online presence for the pet grooming business.
-The site features a modern, responsive design with a warm and welcoming aesthetic suitable for a pet care service.
+This is a professional, reusable website template designed for pet service businesses (groomers, dog walkers, trainers, etc.).
+The template was created by transforming a specific pet grooming business site into a generic, customizable template.
+It features a modern, responsive design with a warm and welcoming aesthetic suitable for any pet care service.

 ## System Architecture